eclipse-cyclonedds/cyclonedds/docs/manual/config/network_partitions.rst

 configuration.
 The first matching mapping is the one that is used.
 The ``*`` and ``?`` wildcards are available for the DCPS partition/topic combination in the partition mapping.

-A single Reader or Writer is associated with a set of partitions, and each partition/topic combination can potentially map to a different network partition.
+A single reader or writer is associated with a set of partitions, and each partition/topic combination can potentially map to a different network partition.
 In this case, the first matching network partition is used.
-This does not affect the data the Reader receives, it only affects the addressing on the network.
+This does not affect the data the reader receives, it only affects the addressing on the network.